Andycipation/quarantine-go/README.md

   - allowing a user to pass
   - counting territory; possibly include different types
 - track number of stones placed/captured
+- chat room; this is also useful for endgame stuff

 ### Low priority
 - better "invalid move" alert, e.g. include the reason the move was invalid